7956968/mysipgw/src/webservice/soapReadme.md

 - `char *target_realm` is optional
 - `char *media_recv_ip` is optional
 - `int media_recv_port` is required
-- `char **result` is the service operation response, which is a non-NULL pointer to a `char *` that the service operation should populate with the response data
+- `char **call_id` is the service operation response, which is a non-NULL pointer to a `char *` that the service operation should populate with the response data

-This service method should be implemented as part of the service back-end code and return `SOAP_OK` and set the last parameter `result` to the result, or return an error code
+This service method should be implemented as part of the service back-end code and return `SOAP_OK` and set the last parameter `call_id` to the result, or return an error code

 [![][1] To top](#)